maman0022/Video-Ad-Blocker/README.md

 # Video-Ad-Blocker

-This browser extension removes ads from videos on ABC,NBC,FOX, and CBS website.
+This browser extension removes ads from videos on ABC, NBC, FOX, and CBS website.